-The College is forecasting a surplus of \$31 in 2019-20, but a deficit of \$560 in 2020-21 due to inflationary pressures.
+The College is forecasting deficits of \$197 (2019-20) and \$971 (2020-21) in the plan due to inflationary pressures.
 Management continues to look for ways to reduce operating costs through efficiencies, however, should the financial outlook not improve for 2019-2020; the College will be forced to reduce services, which may include eliminating non-essential services and suspending programs.
 The College simply has too little in accumulated surplus to sustain deficits beyond 2019-20.